pilleatus/orientdb-tutorial-distributed-database/access_db_with_java.md

     For the communication whith the database we need some external JARs from orientdb.
     This is also explained here:     http://orientdb.com/docs/2.0/orientdb.wiki/Object-Database.html

-    For our example inport those libs from external orientdb folder:
+    For our example import those libraries from external orientdb folder:

     ./oriendb/lib/ :

         orientdb-core-*.jar
         orientdb-object-*.jar